 Cool Down in Grič Tunnel

-When I was there, I spotted an art installation where you could see the artist’s workflow in Photoshop displayed with a video, and the finished artworks hanging on the walls.
+When I was there, I spotted an art installation where you could see the artist's workflow in Photoshop displayed with a video and the finished artwork hanging on the walls.
 It was quite impressive!

 Explore the Quirky Art Park

-Just outside Grič Tunnel is the Art Park.
-It was once an abandoned park in the center of Zagreb, but that has now been transformed by street art collective Pimp my Pump and turned into a vibrant, playful and creative park.
+Just outside Grič Tunnel is Art Park.
+It was once an abandoned park in the center of Zagreb, but that has now been transformed by street art collective Pimp my Pump and turned into a vibrant, playful, and creative park.

-It’s a quirky spot with many fun photo opportunities.
+It's a quirky spot with many fun photo opportunities.
 During the summer months, lots of exciting things are happening here.
-From drawing sessions, cocktail and movie nights to yoga, DJs, and, sports events.
+From drawing sessions and cocktail and movie nights to yoga, DJs, and sports events.

 Take a Break in Zrinjevac Park

-During the summer months, there are pop-up cafe stalls, live music, and DJs.
-In winter you can enjoy baked štrukle, mulled wine, and hot chocolate in a Zrinjevac wonderland.
-The trees are magically lit and the old music pavilion looks like a glittering palace from a fairytale (just look at this photo!).
+There are pop-up cafe stalls, live music, and DJs during the summer months.
+In winter, you can enjoy baked štrukle, mulled wine, and hot chocolate in a Zrinjevac wonderland.
+The trees are magically lit, and the old music pavilion looks like a glittering palace from a fairytale (just look at this photo!).